Chandrayee/OpenDS-changes-for-self-driving/README.md

 	Run tcpserver.java and then OpenDS with the above option.

-2. Access driving data from the moving obstacles in the simulation To log new variables from driving tasks modify DataWriter.java under analyzer class in the source code
+2. Access driving data from the moving obstacles in the simulation.
+To log new variables from driving tasks modify DataWriter.java under analyzer class in the source code

-3. Making the dashboard appropriate for US driving Modified PanelCenter.java to add windshield
+3. Making the dashboard appropriate for US driving.
+Modified PanelCenter.java to add windshield
 Change speed and RPM display from here during autonomous mode